SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ### Hi Jason,

  &gt; 1.
 Update the logo on Northwind website to the new logo. **Done - See northwind&#46;com**
  &gt; 2.
-Take a photo of the office façade and add to the "About Us" page. **Not Done - I couldn’t find a camera**
+Take a photo of the office façade and add to the "About Us" page. **Not Done - I couldn't find a camera**

 Bob

 :::
 :::
 ::: bad
-Figure: Bad Example – It is clear which tasks have been done, however, [replying inline should be avoided](/email-avoid-inline) as it messes up the history
+Figure: Bad example – It is clear which tasks have been done, however, [replying inline should be avoided](/email-avoid-inline) as it messes up the history
 :::